15 DIY Immune Boosting Remedies to Help You Resist this Winter’s Viral Storm

 Use these 15 DIY immune boosting remedies to prepare your body for this winter’s viral storm surge.
 Your health is in your hands.

-In the northern hemisphere we are heading into the dark days of winter.
-For many of us this is the time our bodies are most likely to fall prey to viruses, bacterial infections, and the common cold.
-Before the news media starts talking about another pandemic and telling the populus to go get a flu shot there are many things you can do to improve your chances of avoiding the common cold or a flu.
+In the northern hemisphere, we are heading into the dark days of winter.
+For many of us, this is the time our bodies are most likely to fall prey to viruses, bacterial infections, and the common cold.
+Before the news media starts talking about another pandemic and telling the populous to go get a flu shot there are many things you can do to improve your chances of avoiding the common cold or flu.
 Use a few of these DIY interventions to boost your immune system and make your body strong before the season beats you down.

 There are also natural herbal remedies that you can make at home.
 Many of these will help your body fight both viruses and bacteria.
 In spite of the germ theory of disease, it’s known that people with strong immune systems do not succumb to viruses easily, while those who are weakened do.
 By focusing on immune system boosters, you can build resistance to the coming viral storm.